Depressive symptoms in adults with major depressive disorder (MDD) with acute suicidal ideation or behavior.

 MDSI Study Design3,4

-Evaluated in short-term (4-week), randomized, double-blind, multicenter, placebo-controlled studies, Study 3 and Study 4, in adults with moderate-to-severe MDD (MADRS total score >28) who had active suicidal ideation and intent.
+Evaluated in short-term (4-week), randomized, double-blind, multicenter, placebo-controlled studies, Study 3 and Study 4, in adults with moderate to severe MDD (MADRS total score >28) who had active suicidal ideation and intent.
 Primary endpoint was reduction of severity of depression symptoms of MDD as measured by the change from baseline MADRS total score at 24 hours.3,4

 Primary Endpoint